Brettler/AdvancedProgrammingTask4_VSCode/README.md

 Each action is implemented using an execution method in the CLI, verification methods in both the server and client, and socket-based input/output communication.
 The server remains active and listens continuously for new client connections, and as long as a client is connected, the server will process requests.

-# Compile & Run Instructions:---
+# Compile & Run Instructions:
 Run the following commands:
 * git init
 * git clone https://github.com/Brettler/AdvancedProgrammingTask4_VSCode.git
 * cd 'path' - for example: /u/students/brettll1/AdvancedProgrammingTask4_VSCode.git
 * make

-To start the server, enter the following command and arguments in this order: *./server.out 'file_path' 'port'.*
+To start the server, enter the following command and arguments in this order: *./server.out 'port'.*

 In a separate terminal, start the client by entering the following command and arguments in this order: *./client.out 'IP_address' 'port'.*

 Note: the 'port' value must be the same for the server and client.

 * Creating the server and the client using the command ./server.out or ./client.out respectively.
-* 'file_path' - The path of the file containing the classified data.
 * 'port' - The port number the server listens on and establishes a connection with a client through.
 The valid port number range is between 0 and 65535.
 * 'IP_address' - The IPv4 address of the server the client wishes to connect to.

-Next, the user may input the information for the sample they wish to classify: 'vector' 'distance_metric' 'k_value'.
-The program will then display the classification of the sample, or an error message if an invalid input was received.
-The user may continue to input new samples as described above, or terminate the program by typing '-1'.
+Next, the client will display the options menu to the user.
+The user may submit a number (1, 2, 3, 4, 5, 8) representing the action he'd like to execute as described in the program description.

 # Invalid Input:
 This program processes two types of CSV files: one that includes labeled samples, and one that includes unlabeled samples.
 In both types, each row represents a single sample, with all columns holding numerical values of "double" type, with the exception of the last column in the labeled file, which should contain the sample's label.